Daisetsuzan National Park

 Daisetsuzan National Park (大雪山国立公園, Daisetsuzan Kokuritsu Kōen), or Taisetsuzan is located in the mountainous center of the northern Japanese island of Hokkaido.
-At 2267.64 km2 is approximately the size of Kanagawa Prefecture.
-Up until the establishment of Hidakasanmyaku-Erimo-Tokachi National Park in 2024, it was the largest national park in Japan.
-Daisetsuzan, meaning "great snowy mountains", an apt description of these peaks.
+At 2267.64 km2, it is approximately the size of Kanagawa Prefecture.
+Until the establishment of Hidakasanmyaku-Erimo-Tokachi National Park in 2024, it was Japan's largest national park.
+Daisetsuzan, meaning "great snowy mountains", is an apt description of these peaks.
 There are 16 peaks over 2000 m in Daisetsuzan National Park, both with and without trails.
-The park offers some of the most rugged scenery in Japan.
+The park offers some of Japan's most rugged scenery.
 Asahi-dake (2290 m), located in the north of the park, is the highest peak in Hokkaidō.
 Daisetsuzan National Park spans two subprefectures of Hokkaido, Kamikawa and Tokachi.
 Daisetsuzan National Park was established in 1934.

 Mountain groups

 Daisetsuzan National Park consists of three volcanic mountain groups.
 The groups consist of stratovolcanoes piled on top of each other.
-As one vent becomes active, it builds a peak then stops until a new vent appears.
+As one vent becomes active, it builds a peak and then stops until a new vent appears.
 These groups are: